 “I’d like you to join our company.
-One of the Projects you will lead is our ‘Productivity Initiative’.
+One of the Projects you will lead is our ‘Productivity Initiative’ unless you will be naming your project.
 We need to transform all of our business processes and culture and improve our efficiencies everywhere.”

 Wow!
 What a great challenge and opportunity to make a difference.
 But calling it the “Productivity Initiative”?
 That was as inspiring as watching paint dry or grass grow.

 “I’ll do it!
 But we need to give this Project a NAME.
 A NAME that will inspire people, motivate people, and capture the essence of the change and cultural transformation that we are looking for.
 And this can’t be an ‘Initiative” … it has to be an ‘Imperative’ … this is not optional … we have to transform the business and we need everyone to rally around our cause!

 So began a great opportunity to lead a Game Changing Project.
 I mentioned this same thing to the two people who would be leading this with me.
 And they immediately understood the significance once I mentioned this to them.
 They had tried launching another “Productivity Initiative” the year before but it didn’t survive long.

 To accomplish great changes you typically need people working with you from a variety of functions and backgrounds.
 They will almost always have their own objectives, which may compete with yours, and they will always have other, more pressing, demands on their time.

 They may even disagree with your fundamental goals.
 And there will certainly be people who resist change at every step, who will throw obstacles in your way, who will tell you that it’s been tried before and didn’t work, and who will disbelieve whatever is attempted or accomplished.

 But for the most part my experience is that people do want to do a good job.
 They know what works and what doesn’t work.
 They more often than not get tired of complaining and making suggestions only to have their feedback fall on deaf ears.